Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         i.
 As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver.

-        ii..
+        ii.
 As a Visitor, I want to be able to easily navigate throughout the site to find content.

         iii.
 As a Visitor, I want to see some samples of the artistic services they provide